 Updated May 7 2017

-Unfortunately, because of the nature of the escort and provider business, scammers and bad citizens are attracted to it.
+Unfortunately, because of the nature of the escort, companion, and adult service provider business, scammers and bad citizens are attracted to it.
 Here at Skipthegames we’ve seen three main types of problems that people have to deal with:

 - Completely fake ads by posters who are just looking for money